 Methamphetamine Addiction Treatment

 Meth addiction treatment is very complex and must be different for each patient.
-Mental health disorders are frequently present among meth abusers, which makes treatment more complex.
+Mental health disorders are frequently present among meth abusers, which makes the need for dual diagnosis treatment more important.
 A common problem is that meth addicts tend to receive misdiagnoses.
 Treatment providers must determine if the current mental health issue is a result of drugs or not, and the severity and duration of any mental health needs.
 Oftentimes, prolonged detoxification is necessary in order to make an accurate diagnosis.

 Things to look for when treating meth addiction:

 - Meth abusers often exhibit anxiousness, nervousness, incessant talking, extreme moodiness and irritability, and repetitious behaviors – such as picking at skin, pulling out hair, sleep disturbances, false sense of confidence or power, aggressive or violent behavior, disinterest in previously enjoyed activities, and severe depression.

 - A person on methamphetamine, during the ‘tweaking’ stage, can be identified by looking at their eyes.
 Their eyes will jerk back and forth while they look out of the corner of their eyes.
 Nystagmus, or the uncontrolled and repetitive shifting of the eyes will create vision issues while also suggesting an addiction.

 - The chronic meth abuser tends to lack nourishment with a gaunt appearance, poor hygiene, and bad teeth.
 Chronic abusers are often violent and suffer rapid mood swings; with behavior going from friendly to hostile in seconds.

 - If a crystal meth abuser takes a lethal dose of crystal methamphetamine, the heart rate rapidly increases and the user suffers a heart attack or stroke.
 The only overt sign of a crystal meth overdose is an abnormally high temperature.